Cebuano language: Dialects

 Cebuano is spoken natively over a large area of the Philippines and thus has numerous regional dialects.
 It can vary significantly in terms of lexicon and phonology depending on where it is spoken.
 Increasing usage of spoken English (being the primary language of commerce and education in the Philippines) has also led to the introduction of new pronunciations and spellings of old Cebuano words.
 Code-switching forms of English and Bisaya (Bislish) are also common among the educated younger generations.

-There are four main dialectal groups within Cebuano aside from the Standard Cebuano and Urban Cebuano.
+There are four main dialectal groups within Cebuano aside from Standard Cebuano and Urban Cebuano.
 They are as follows:

 Boholano

-The Boholano dialect of Bohol shares many similarities with the southern form of the standard Cebuano dialect.
-It is also spoken in some parts of Siquijor.
+The Boholano dialect of Bohol shares many similarities with the southern form of Standard Cebuano.
+It is also spoken in some parts of Siquijor and parts of Northern Mindanao.
 Boholano, especially as spoken in central Bohol, can be distinguished from other Cebuano variants by a few phonetic changes: